Father Griffins GAA

-Father Griffins is a Gaelic Athletic Association club based in Galway, Ireland.
-The club is a member of the Galway GAA.
-Father Griffins are a Gaelic football club.
+Father Griffins is a Gaelic football club based in Galway, Ireland.
+It is a member of the Galway branch of the Gaelic Athletic Association (GAA).
+The club is solely concerned with football.

-Before their Amalgamation with Éire Óg, Father Griffins experienced regular success in Galway from their founding in 1948 until their final County title in 1975.
-They have also won the Connacht Senior Club Football Championship twice in their history, failing at the semi-final stage of the All-Ireland Senior Club Football Championship on both occasions.
+From its founding in 1948 until its final county title in 1975, and before almalgamating with Éire Óg, Father Griffins achieved several success in Galway.
+The club won the Connacht Senior Club Football Championship twice, falling at the semi-final stage of the All-Ireland Senior Club Football Championship on both occasions.

 History

-Early Foundations
+Early foundations

 On 14 February 1948 the following item appeared in the (now defunct) Galway Observer: